autogoal/survey/docs/index.md

 A [search strategy](./search-strategy) is an algorithm to efficiently explore a given search space and find the optimal pipelines.
 The search space can be arbitrarily big, exponential in size with respect to the number of available operators, and potentially unbounded in some of the hyperparameters (e.g., you can add as many layers as you want to a neural network).
 In machine learning, the difference between a useless solution and a highly effective one often boils down to the use of one type of algorithm over another, or even to their specific configurations.
-An effective search strategy must be able to quickly focus on promising regions of the search space, while still ensuring a thorough enough exploration to avoid missing potentially
+An effective search strategy must be able to quickly focus on promising regions of the search space, while still ensuring a thorough enough exploration to avoid missing potentially good solutions.
+This balance between exploration and exploitation is the crux of the problem that all search strategies are designed to deal with.

 ### Performance estimation function